 a computer connected by USB or a file manager app on the device.
 Ensure

 your Dash wallet is fully updated in the Play Store, then open Dash.
 If

-you have an existing balance, either make another backup or transfer it
+you have an existing balance, either view and write down your recovery

 Restoring a file backup using Dash Wallet for Android

 If you have a 12-word phrase and feel certain your backup was made on an iOS or Android mobile device, follow these instructions.